elasticio/elasticio.github.io/content/_guides/error-retry.md

 *   Are you sure a simple retry would solve the problem?

 If answer to any of these questions is no then it is highly possible you would get an error again after the Retry.
+You may have noticed the *Edit* button that allows you to edit the message, which resulted in the error.
+This is the quick way to fix the error, if the message really caused it.

 ## Error Retention policy
 There is a limit that defines the maximum number of errors we list for a Flow.
 If the limit is reached, no new errors are listed for the given Flow anymore.
 This limit will protect you from the "chatterbox" Flows that tend to spam too much.